I know exactly how you feel. Waiting for nail polish to dry is the worst. You want to know how you can dry your Nail Polish Faster At Home.

-You want to paint your nails, and you want them to dry quickly and look beautiful without the need to wait around.
+To be able to paint your nails, and for them quickly dry and look beautiful without the need to wait around.

 Besides, we’ve all got busy schedules and we want to get back to doing other things that we love and that we enjoy.